mikaelgramont/mikaelgramont.github.io/_posts/2020-06-01-Surfing-Dirt-forum-stats.md

 ---

-As I'm finally getting around to playing with data visualisation a bit, I decided to try a real-life exercice: rendering data from the Surfing Dirt forum.
+As I'm finally getting around to playing with data visualisation a bit, I decided to try a real-life exercice: rendering data from the old Surfing Dirt forum, the one that was started over 10 years ago, before I gave it a new home.

 So I extracted data from the salvaged database, and came up with 3 things I wanted to see:
 - new topics per week